 apertus° Axiom Alpha will utilize the same image sensor from CMOSIS that will be used in apertus° Axiom.
 The CMV12000 image sensor has 4K resolution and Super35 dimensions with a global shutter.

-Alpha though will down-sample this resolution internally and output a clean uncompressed Full HD signal.
-Alpha itself will not record footage.
+Axiom Alpha though will down-sample this resolution internally and output a clean uncompressed Full HD signal.
+Axiom Alpha itself will not record footage though.
+You can capture single still images in full resolution in raw uncompressed format.
 We will not install an optical low pass

-filter in front of the sensor yet and camera control will at this point only be possible with a USB 2.0 interface to send commands to the camera and receive information back.
+filter in front of the sensor yet and camera control will at this point only be possible with a USB 2.0/Ethernet interface to send commands to the camera and receive information back.

-Alpha will not record sound and will not at this point be able to record RAW.
+Axiom Alpha will not record sound and will not at this point be able to record RAW Video.
 You can use any HDMI recorder of choice though and most of these also have audio inputs.

 (see illustration below).